DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 \subsection{Randomness}

-We proposed a novel and robust method to achieve high performance in this challenging dataset in this work.
-Randomness is ubiquitous in deep learning which adds uncertainty to deep learning.
-However, the researchers have explored randomness in the weight initial for deep learning models which helps to generate realized images without training \cite{random}.
-And other researchers further explored the randomness in layers chosen and models chosen for the ensemble methods \cite{multi}.
-This method achieves state-of-art results on different domain datasets.
-However, all the previous methods have not explored the randomness in the input data.
-With our knowledge, we can find that neural network pays more attention to the data entered at the beginning.
+In this paper, we suggested a unique and robust technique for achieving excellent performance on this difficult dataset.
+Deep learning is rife with randomness, which adds uncertainty to the process.
+However, the researchers investigated randomization in the weight initialization for deep learning models, which aids in the generation of realized pictures without the need of training \cite{random}.
+Other scholars investigated the randomness in the layers and models selected for the ensemble methods \cite{multi}.
+On several domain datasets, this approach produces cutting-edge outcomes.
+However, none of the preceding techniques investigated the unpredictability in the incoming data.
+With our understanding, we may conclude that the neural network prioritizes the input entered at the start.
 So the different order of input batches will make the model start evolving in different places.
 Therefore, we find the different order of input batches in this challenge data will surely improve the final performance through the experiment.
 With the infinite search space is expensive, we suggested trying four or five different random seeds and ensemble results together.
 The novel method can be summarized in $\bm{f}_{t + 1} = [f_{t + 1}^1, \cdots, f_{t + 1}^K]$, the $[f_{t + 1}^1=W(x^r), r\in random(300,2000) $.
 The $[f_{t + 1}^1, \cdots, f_{t + 1}^K]$ are all based on the same model but with different data input order.
 The experimental result shows our method improves the model's accuracy and robustness.